 Your guests need to be accomodated.
 Do not underestimate the potential price tag on this bullet point.
 Parking lots, locker rooms and other service and guest facilities are vital to your business.

-The more remote your property, the more costly your conection to the local grid system will be.
+The more remote your property, the more costly your connection to the local grid system will be.
 Your wakepark needs to hook into water supply, the electricity grid and needs a way to deal with waste water.
 Be it on-site or through the waste water grid.

 Because of its scenic location, wakeparks are often a target of vandalism and trespassing.
 This means some form of security measures and fences, not only for liability reasons.